annashipman/annashipman.github.io/_posts/2017-12-08-a-year-in-the-life-os-lead.md

 As well as helping teams code in the open, I've also supported teams opening existing code that had been closed.
 As well as lots of smaller services, I'm really proud to have supported the opening of three high-profile GDS projects this year.
 [GOV.UK Verify](https://github.com/alphagov/?utf8=%E2%9C%93&q=verify&type=&language=), [GOV.UK Pay](https://govukpay-docs.cloudapps.digital/#contribute) and the [Register to Vote frontend](https://github.com/alphagov/ier-frontend).

-The Open Source Lead role is about strategic influence, and the versatility required to persuade and support such varied teams, working with developers and senior exectutives, has been one of the most interesting parts of the role.
+The Open Source Lead role is about strategic influence, and the versatility required to persuade and support such varied teams, working with everyone from developers to very senior executives, has been one of the most interesting parts of the role.

 My work here has ranged from writing papers for completely non-technical audiences explaining why (and how) the code should be opened, through hands-on help with the code, to influencing senior stakeholders to push for quicker progress from their angle.